Web novels in South Korea

 The usual definition of a web novel is 'the first novel to be released on the web'.
 This definition is based on the nature of distinguishing web novels from other content, first of all, the basis for mediating novels with readers, second of which the web releases them for the first time, and lastly has a narrative form.
-In particular, the Web novel market has begun to receive great attention because the possibility of web novel contents expansion like drama has been confirmed.
+In particular, the web novel market has begun to receive great attention because the possibility of expanding the content of a web novel, such as TV shows, has been confirmed.